-NEWLIN: Yes.
-After the first half of my trade agreements, I got a rather glowing report which was written not by Hill but by Fessenden.
+NEWLIN: Yes, but only in terms of my efficiency rating.
+After the first half of my trade agreements year, I got a rather glowing report which was written not by Hill but by Fessenden, his deputy.
 I got a quick promotion out of it.
 By then, I had gotten two promotions.
 Then my second report from trade agreements was quite a poor one.
 It slowed me down from getting my next promotion.

-Q: Was Frances Olson a name to be reckoned with?
+Q: Was Frances Wilson a name to be reckoned with?